IDAEA-EVS/waterpybal/docs/source/swr_calcs.md

 - raster_bands_dic_or_val None or dict default None

 Ignored if raster_PRU_dir is None.
-The dictionary containing the band number of the multiband raster for "cc", "pwp" & "rrt".
+The dictionary containing the band number of the multiband raster for "fc", "pwp" & "rrt".

-Format: raster_bands_dic_or_val = {"cc":value, "rrt": value , "pwp": value}
+Format: raster_bands_dic_or_val = {"fc":value, "rrt": value , "pwp": value}

 ---